InsaneHe/Heston_Model/README_en.md

 ** Functions:**

 Can be used for user's own remodeling in order to allow users to get the data they need from databases (Tushare), etc. for research or applications.

+## Important Notification

+It might take you some time to run the main.py as the Simulated Annealing Algorithm is time-consuming because of the condition of .the computer hardware.
+Also, the Simulated annealing algorithms usually require a higher number of iterations, but due to computer hardware condition, I iterated fewer times, which may have had some effect on the results.